George Reade (colonial governor): Early life and family

-Reade was born on October 25, 1608, in Linkenholt, Hampshire, England, the son of Sir Robert Reade and Mildred Windebank Reade.
+Reade was born on October 25, 1608, in Linkenholt, Hampshire, England, the son of Robert Reade and Mildred Windebank Reade.
 He descended from Magna Charta Sureties.
 His paternal grandparents were Andrew Reade and Alice Cooke, and his maternal grandparents were Frances Dymoke and Sir Thomas Windebank.
 His uncle was Sir Francis Windebank, Secretary of State to King Charles I.

 Career

 After his mother died, Reade traveled to Virginia in January 1637, the 28 year old accompanied the colony's restored (but unpopular) governor John Harvey.
 Reade assisted and advised Harvey, worked closely with the colony's Secretary, Richard Kemp, and for a time resided at the governor's mansion.
 From 1638 to 1639, during Harvey's absence, Reade served as Acting Governor of Virginia, until Sir Francis Wyatt (royally appointed as Harvey's successor) arrived in the colony.
 Reade was later appointed as the colony's Secretary, when Kemp traveled to England (1640-1642).
 Reade also served as clerk of the Virginia Governor's Council.

 The colony's initial capital, Jamestown, was notoriously unhealthy during summers, so Reade settled not far away, first in Williamsburg (which later became the colony's capital, and was built across the border line which divided James City and York Counties).
 He later resided at plantations in York and Gloucester County (which developed across the York River during this tobacco boom era).

 Reade acquired considerable land holdings throughout Virginia colony.
 He also invested in land that became the Northern Neck of Virginia, often receiving headrights for paying the travel expenses of indentured servants, and then patenting land with the promise to develop it.
 Reade patented 600 acres of land in Lancaster County in 1651, 500 acres in Northumberland County in 1653, 2,000 acres in Westmoreland County in 1657, and in 1667 the General Assembly granted him 2,000 acres of land along the Piankatank River in Gloucester County.

 As was required of all white men, Reade served in the Virginia Militia.
 By the late 1630s he was rising in the officer ranks, receiving promotions from Captain to Major and finally as Colonel.